antoniog11/antoniog11.github.io/_posts/2023-09-19-pydata-conference-talk.md

 tags:
 - "conferences"
 - "programming"
-tagline: Trancript for the speech I gave to open the PyData Language Creator Charity Panel in Seattle
+excerpt: Trancript for the speech I gave to open the PyData Language Creator Charity Panel in Seattle
 date: 2023-09-19 15:30 -0500
 author_profile: false
 ---